OscarBennich/dnd-notes/Campaign - 'Chip and The Groundbounds'/Sessions/Session 49.md

 ---
 **Next steps**
 1. Go back to [[Billiam Christ]] with [[Find evidence of collusion between The League of Miracles and The Clasp|evidence of the collusion between The League and The Clasp]]
+2. Read through the books I took from [[Dragomir Lunthak]]'s secret lab about Necromancy, Druids, and The Abyss for any clues regarding his exact plans or connections to other things going on
-2. Figure out more about what the exact meaning of the [[Find evidence of collusion between The League of Miracles and The Clasp|text we found]] (written by Dragomir): "*I believe the excavation team in [[Aeor]] is close to finding the Planar Scythe.
+3. Figure out more about what the exact meaning of the [[Find evidence of collusion between The League of Miracles and The Clasp|text we found]] (written by Dragomir): "*I believe the excavation team in [[Aeor]] is close to finding the Planar Scythe.
 The time has almost come to make use of the bargain with [[Luella the Dawnstealer|Luella]] and release the Shadow That Was.*"
 	- What is "the Planar Scythe"?
 Is it a weapon?
 	- What is the bargain they made with Luella?
 	- Releasing the *Shadow That Was* - That is probably referring to [[Orcus the Demon Prince of Undeath]] as my [[Patron]] said that Dragomir is trying to "release" him
 	- Maybe we could find out more at the [[Cobalt Reserve]]
-3. Find out more information about [[Orcus the Demon Prince of Undeath]]
+4. Find out more information about [[Orcus the Demon Prince of Undeath]]
 ---
 - ...